-Ranking: A candidate shall be ranked, firstly, on the basis of their overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of their total aggregate mark.
-One Year Rules Full-time students must pass the Postgraduate Diploma in Law within one year from the date of first registration for the programme.
-Part-time students must pass Year One within one year from the date of first registration for the programme and must pass Year Two within one year of passing Year One.
-Failure to comply with these rules means that the student is ineligible to proceed further in the programme.
+One Year Rules Full-time students must pass the Postgraduate Diploma in Law (Environmental and Natural Resources Law) within one year from the date of first registration for the programme.
+Part- time students must pass Year One within one years from the date of first registration for the programme and must pass Year Two within one year of passing Year One.
+Failure to comply with these rules means that the student is ineligible to proceed further in the programme. ---------------- --